zh/minimal-xec-wallet/docs/BROWSER_COMPATIBILITY.md

 The minimal-xec-wallet library uses WebAssembly (WASM) for high-performance cryptographic operations via the `ecash-lib` dependency.
 Modern browsers have restrictions on WebAssembly compilation to prevent main thread blocking, which can cause errors in some environments.

+**Note:** UTXO analytics features are designed to work in all browser environments with automatic fallbacks when WebAssembly is unavailable.

 ## The Problem

 You may encounter this error in newer browsers: